cdlewis/extremetuxracer/README.markdown

 Extreme Tux Racer
 =================

 This is a fork of Extreme Tux Racer with support for Microsoft's Kinect sensor as an input device on the Windows platform.
-As Tux accelerates down the race track, the user can steer the penguin by tilting his or her head left or right, lean forward to paddle, and lean backward to brake.
-Watch a [video](http://www.vimeo.com/27603312) of such interaction.
+As Tux accelerates down the race track, the user can steer the penguin by tilting his or her head left or right, lean forward to paddle, and lean back to brake.
+Watch a [video](http://www.vimeo.com/27603312) of this in action!

 Overview
 --------